Anonymizing Machine Learning Models: Related Work

-In addition, their approach for mapping the resulting 2-dimension\-al regions to a set of features on which to train the model differs from ours, forcing them to apply the same recoding mechanism to any test data before the model can be applied to it.
-Since the recoding itself was built based on the raw, non-anonymized training data, it is possible that even in disclosing this function, some information about the original data may be leaked.
-In our method, test data can be used as is in the anonymized model, without having to apply any special mapping to it.
-In Section \ref{sec:res} we show that, in addition to these advantages, our approach achieves more useful and practical results, especially for higher values of k and larger numbers of quasi-identifier attributes.
+In addition, the approach described in \cite{workload} for mapping the resulting regions to a set of features on which to train the model forces them to apply the same recoding mechanism to any test data before the model can be applied to it.
+This may make applying the method more difficult in practice.
+In our method, test data can be used as is in the anonymized model, without having to apply any special transformation to it.

-More recently, approaches that add noise during the training process have been proposed to protect the training set and counter membership attacks \cite{obfuscation}.
+More recently, approaches based on \emph{differential privacy} (DP), have been used to add noise during training to protect training sets and counter membership attacks \cite{dp}, \cite{rf}, \cite{lib}.
 The idea behind this approach is to reduce the effect of any single individual on the model's outcome.
-Some have applied the principle of \emph{differential privacy} (DP) to the training process \cite{dp, lib}, which provides more robust privacy guarantees.
-These techniques tend to be highly tailored to specific machine learning algorithms, and in some cases need to make further assumptions on internal implementation details such as batch selection, the choice of loss function or optimization algorithm.
+These techniques tend to be highly tailored to specific machine learning algorithms, including internal implementation details such as the choice of loss function or optimization algorithm.

-Private Aggregation of Teacher Ensembles \cite{pate1}, \cite{pate2} transfers to a ``student'' model the knowledge of an ensemble of ``teacher'' models, with intuitive privacy provided by training teachers on disjoint data and strong privacy guaranteed by noisy aggregation of teachers' answers.
-However, this approach assumes the availability of a public or non-sensitive dataset on which the student model can be trained.
-This dataset may be unlabeled, as the labels used for student training are based on the predictions of the teacher models.
-However, they assume that the public data has a similar distribution to the private dataset, which may be difficult to achieve in practice.
-There may even be cases where no similar public data is available, as would be the case with highly sensitive and unique datasets collected exclusively by governmental agencies, pharmaceutical companies, specialized research laboratories, and so on.